 Subject to the provisions detailed below, there must be a permanent fixed barrier ideally 1.1 metres high as measured from the spectator side, of sound construction (e.g. concrete and steel) and free from all sharp edges, surrounding the pitch on all sides that may be occupied by spectators.
 Existing barriers/rails of less than 1.1 metres in height may be acceptable, provided they meet the requirements set out in the advisory section below.
-There must be no gap between the edge of the hardstanding and the pitch perimeter barrier.
+There must be a minimal gap between the edge of the hardstanding and the bar at the top of the pitch perimeter barrier.
+In all cases this must not exceed 30 centimetres.